zmkfirmware/zmk/docs/docs/config/battery.md

 ## nRF VDDH Battery Sensor

 Driver for reading the voltage of a battery using a Nordic nRF52's VDDH pin.
-This driver has no configuration except for the required `label` property.

 ### Devicetree